-- Check all fasteners at frequent intervals for proper tightness to be sure the equipment is in safe working condition. - Never store the machine with fuel in the fuel tank inside a building where ignition sources are present such as hot water heaters, space heaters, or clothes dryers.
-Allow the engine to cool before storing in any enclosure. - Always refer to this operator's manual for important details if the snowthrower is to be stored for an extended period. - Maintain or replace safety and instruction labels, as necessary. - Run the machine a few minutes after throwing snow to prevent freeze-up of the rotor blades.
+- Check all fasteners at frequent intervals for proper tightness to be sure the equipment is in safe working condition - Never store the machine with fuel in the fuel tank inside a building where ignition sources are present such as hot water heaters, space heaters, or clothes dryers.
+Allow the engine to cool before storing in any enclosure. - Always refer to the Operator's Manual for important details if the snow thrower is to be stored for an extended period. - Maintain or replace safety and instruction labels, as necessary. - Run the machine a few minutes after throwing snow to prevent freeze-up of the rotor blades.